spatie/laravel-honeypot/README.md

     /*
      * This class is responsible for sending a response to request that
      * are detected as being spammy.
-By default an blank page is shown.
+By default a blank page is shown.
      *
      * A valid responder is any class that implements
      * `Spatie\Honeypot\SpamResponder\SpamResponder`
      */
     'respond_to_spam_with' => BlankPageResponder::class,

     /*
      * This switch determines if the honeypot protection should be activated.
      */